“What the caterpillar calls the end of the world; the master calls a butterfly.” — Richard Bach

 Miraz also grew up close to nature but attempted to ‘civilise’ himself through higher education and a few years as a corporate lawyer.
 Through the good fortune of an existential crisis, he wound up in the jungle, where he met Skye and remembered what it felt like to belong to the world.
 Along the way, he trained as a counsellor, psycho-therapeutic journey practitioner, breath worker and in bodywork.

-In the years since then, we have studied the sickness of modern industrial growth culture, and to the deep ecological movement arising in response, including the work of John Seed and Joanna Macy (The Work that Reconnects).
+In the years since then, we have studied the sickness of modern industrial growth culture, and the deep ecological movement arising in response, including the work of John Seed and Joanna Macy (The Work that Reconnects).
 We see our path as one which traverses the jagged terrain of separation, towards a culture of ‘interbeing’.

 teachers and influences